About Student Records

 About Attendance Letters/Proof of Student Status Letters

-Students requiring letters confirming their student status at the University should call into an Information Point at Stoke, Stafford and Shrewsbury.
+Students requiring letters confirming their student status at the University should call into the Student Hub at Stoke or the Information Points at Stafford and Shrewsbury.
 You will require your current Student ID Card.

 We endeavour to produce your letter whilst you wait, though this may not always be possible.
 If we cannot produce your letter immediately then it will be ready to collect within 3 working days.
 At busy times of the year this may increase to 5 working days depending upon demand.